LSU fires Wade, citing NCAA probe and 'shroud of negativity'

 It was not clear from the leaked transcripts whether Smart himself knew about the offer, and after being held out for LSU’s regular-season finale, he was cleared to play in the SEC and NCAA tournaments.
 Wade, meanwhile, was replaced for the regular-season finale and the postseason on an interim basis by assistant Tony Benford.

 Wade, 39, was hired by LSU in 2017 after a successful two-year stint at Virginia Commonwealth.
-He went 105-51 at LSU (not counting games in which he was suspended in 2019).
+He went 105-51 at LSU (not counting games for which he was suspended).

 LSU won the 2019 SEC regular-season crown in just Wade’s second season.
 Last season, the Tigers advanced to the SEC Tournament final for the first time since 1993, narrowly losing to Alabama.